 Hector grinned as he turned the two-wheel drive around.
 “Sludgy clown, do we have the box?”

 Just as Hector took off, thirteen three-wheelers broke into the clearing and a wild chase began.

 There was a considerable distance between the pursuers and the pursued.
 But the gap was closing fast.

 “Hold on!”
 Hector yelled above the din as his trailbreaker reached one edge of the clearing.
 He lurched the machine forward and the motorbike shot over an embankment.

 Ervin closed his eyes.
 They were airborne.

-As soon as the trailbreaker hit the ground, Hector employed his skills to maneuver it and avert a disastrous accident.
+As soon as the trailbreaker hit the ground, Hector's skills went to work, maneuvering the machine into position.
 The bike zigzagged for a few moments, building a huge cloud of dust and smoke as he worked to break the momentum and regain control.
-By the time the dust began to settle, they were both making a beeline toward the nearest row of boulders.
+By the time the dust began to settle, they were making a beeline toward the nearest row of boulders.

 Back in the hotel where they had booked a room using aliases, Hector wasted no time reaching for his smartphone and sent an encrypted update to the boss to the effect that the object had been secured and that their getaway had been successful.
 While Ervin attended to a much needed hot shower, Hector noticed that Clifton had sent him a message confirming he too had made it out of the facility safely.

 Three hours later, a black sedan raced through the highway en route to a pre-arranged rendezvous.
 With Hector at the wheel, Ervin could not help but drift back in time and review the circumstances that had led them to the present moment.